-In addition to reporting our financial information in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, we believe certain non-GAAP measures provide investors with meaningful insights into the Company's ongoing business performance.
+In addition to reporting our financial information in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, we believe certain non-GAAP measures provide investors with meaningful insights into the Company's ongoing business performance.
 We believe the presentation of these non-GAAP financial measures helps to identify underlying trends in our business from period to period that could otherwise be distorted by the effect of certain expenses, gains, and other items included in our operating results.
 Investors should also consider our performance and financial condition as reported under GAAP and all other relevant information when assessing our performance or financial condition.
 Non-GAAP measures have limitations as analytical tools, and investors should not consider them in isolation or as a substitute for analysis of our financial results or financial condition as reported under GAAP.

-The following table reconciles GAAP operating loss to non-GAAP operating loss for the years ended December 31, 2022 and 2021 (in thousands):
+The following table reconciles GAAP net loss to adjusted EBITDA loss for the years ended December 31, 2023 and 2022 (in thousands):